RegardsOss/RegardsOss.github.io/docs/setup/swarm/advanced/swarm-rabbitmq.md

 ### With TLS

-On REGARDS Swarm deployment, it's the rs-front service that provides the RabbitMQ Admin UI threw TLS.
+On REGARDS Swarm deployment, it's the rs-front service that provides the RabbitMQ Admin UI through TLS.

 ```yaml
 group_docker_mservices: